-Melisa Martin is a Hamilton-born writer of several disciplines.
-Predominantly she writes plays, and poetry, but is also a qualified journalist, has worked writing for television, and dabbles in the occasional short story, and screenplay.
+Outside of theatre, Mel is a writer of several disciplines.
+Predominantly she writes plays, and poetry, but has worked writing for television, and dabbles in the occasional short story, and screenplay.

 In 2010, at 23 Melisa was the youngest of ten playwrights selected for Playmarket’s Writer’s Retreat.
 There she completed her second play, a one-act titled Barefoot on Queen, followed by a successful live reading at The Pumphouse Theatre on Auckland’s North Shore.